expressjs/express/docs/guide.md

 Here we check for an instanceof _NotFound_ and show the 404 page, or we pass on to the next error handler.

+Note that these handlers can be defined anywhere, as they will be placed below the route handlers on _listen()_.
+This allows for definition within _configure()_ blocks so we can handle exceptions in different ways based on the environment.

 	app.error(function(err, req, res, next){
 	    if (err instanceof NotFound) {
 	        res.render('404.jade');